pkuphil/ppkkuu/_pages/WIP.md

         <p class="research-work-summary">
-          I argue that cross-modal phenomenal heterogeneity creates a problem for strong forms of naïve realism.
+          I examine whether naïve realism can explain cases in which the same object is perceived through different sensory modalities but the resulting experiences seem phenomenally very different.
+I argue that appeals to abstract spatial commonality do not provide the relevant phenomenal overlap, leaving a significant problem for strong forms of naïve realism.
         </p>

       </article>